romiisromie/llm-honeypot/README.md

 # 🪤 LLM Honeypot

-> A proactive honeypot for detecting and trapping Prompt Injection, Jailbreak, and other LLM-based attacks.
+> A proactive honeypot for detecting and trapping Prompt Injection, Jailbreak, and other LLM-based attaсks.

 As LLMs become widely integrated into enterprise systems, attackers are actively developing new methods to exploit them.
 Defensive tools remain critically scarсe.
 This project aims to fill that gap.